YurunT/yurunt.github.io/_pages/about.md

 }
 </style>

-I am a Ph.D.
-Candidate (second year) in the
+I am a Ph.D. candidate (second year) in the
 Electrical and Computer Engineering ([ECE](https://www.ece.cmu.edu/)) department at Carnegie Mellon University (CMU).
 I am interested in applied maths, with a focus on **networked systems**.
 I am advised by Prof. [Osman Yagan](http://users.ece.cmu.edu/~oyagan/) at CMU ECE.